oceandatainterop/oiip-services/README.md

 The [solr-data-config.xml](solr/oiip/conf/solr-data-config.xml) file in [solr/oiip/conf](solr/oiip/conf) contains the data configuration and connection information to PostGIS tables.
 It is currently configured to three databases: **tagbase**, **spurs**, and **saildrone**.
 The passwords are omitted for security reasons.

 Each **entity** generally maps to a database query to one table, but *mview_vis_titles* contains a join.
-These are the four common entities that are used:
+These are the two common entities that are used:

 * mview\_vis\_data\_tabular: Contains the data from *mview_vis_data_tabular* in tabular form